-Magnatech has engineered hundreds of custom design solutions over forty years.
+Magnatech has engineered hundreds of custom designed welding machines and solutions over forty years.

 There are many pipe and tube welding applications for which a standard Magnatech LLC system cannot be used.
-Spatial constraints, workpiece geometry, and proposed use of equipment in hazardous conditions requiring remote operation are but a few of the reasons custom engineering may be required.
+Spatial constraints, workpiece geometry, and proposed use of equipment in hazardous conditions requiring remote operation are but a few of the reasons custom welders and specialized engineering may be required.

-Magnatech LLC has engineered hundreds of custom design solutions since our business was founded in 1946.
+Magnatech LLC has engineered hundreds of custom welding solutions since our business was founded in 1946.
 Often, minor changes to weld head design, electronic controls and software are all that is required.
-Other challenges involve the engineering of an entirely new system with specialized accessories.
+Other challenges involve the engineering of an entirely new system and custom welders with specialized accessories.

 The construction and maintenance of nuclear power plants dictates the need for unique pipe welding.
 An example is the need for remotely controlled welding, where manual welders have limited access due to radiation levels.
 The weld heads may be required to be located and mounted by remotely operable devices.
 Video Arc Monitoring systems incorporating miniature video cameras with special filtering allow an operator to view the workpiece before welding to observe fit up; monitor the weld puddle during welding; and visually inspect the completed weld.

 The Swedish nuclear utility, Forsmark, is upgrading piping systems and components.
-Many of these maintenance operations are done in areas of low radiation, but still requiring efforts to minimize operator exposure.
+Many of these maintenance operations are done in areas of low radiation, but still require efforts to minimize operator exposure.
 Many welds have to be done on smaller diameter (less than 168mm/6") piping with minimal clearances.
-Forsmark personnel developed weld techniques to minimize heat input, and using a special narrow groove geometry.
+Forsmark personnel developed welding techniques to minimize heat input, and using a special narrow groove geometry.

 A critical valve in a submarine's nuclear power plant requires possible maintenance requiring fillet welds.
 The fillet welds are located on either side of a weld joint, requiring the torch to be capable of angling from +60 degrees to -60 degrees.
 The Navy Shipyard determined that it was insufficient to simply angle the torch; the axis of the electronic Arc Voltage Control mechanism that maintains arc length had to be angled for successful welding.